Gitisntreal/civ-ipriot-smiley/knowledge_and_evidence.md

    > Both class inherit Smiley
    > they both depend on Smiley to work as they cannot work on it own ( relying on the pixel and colour set up)
 3. What difference stands out the most to you and why?
-   > how the logic of the eye being drawn is coded where as in happy
+   > how the logic of the eye being drawn is coded where as in happy:

    >  for pixel in eyes:
             self.pixels[pixel] = self.BLANK if wide_open else self.YELLOW

-   > versus sad
+   >  versus sad:

-   for pixel in eyes:
+    > for pixel in eyes:
             if wide_open:
                 eyes = self.BLANK
             else: